-When running touch probe cycles, no cycles must be active for coordinate transformation (Cycle 7 DATUM, Cycle 8 MIRROR IMAGE, Cycle 10 ROTATION, Cycles 11 and 26 SCALING and Cycle 19 WORKING PLANE or 3D-ROT).
+When running touch probe cycles, no cycles must be active for coordinate transformation (Cycle 7 DATUM, Cycle 8 MIRROR IMAGE, Cycle 10 ROTATION, and Cycles 11 and 26 SCALING).

 You can also run the Touch Probe Cycles 408 to 419 during an active basic rotation.
 Make sure, however, that the basic rotation angle does not change when you use Cycle 7 DATUM SHIFT with datum tables after the measuring cycle.